pharo-iot/PharoThings/README.md

 By the way implementation of specific Raspberry model is very simple task (will be explained later).
 Feel free to support it and contribute to the project.

+So for your board model you need to choose appropriate board class.
+For Raspberry it will be one of the RpiBoard subclasses.
-So with choosen board subclass evaluate following code to open inspector:
+With choosen class evaluate following code to open inspector:
 ```Smalltalk
 remoteBoard := remotePharo evaluate: [ RpiBoardBRev1 current].
 remoteBoard inspect
 ```
+In this case we work with Raspberry model B revision 1.

 ## The board inspector